These cookies are technically required for our core website to work properly, e.g. security functions or your cookie consent preferences.

-The floor is part of the air film technology and certain floor qualities must apply to ensure efficient operation of the air film equipment.
-The most important qualities of an ideal floor are flatness, free of steps, airtight (nonporous) and paper-smooth surface.
+The floor is an essential component of air film technology and certain floor conditions must be applied to ensure efficient operation of the air film equipment.
+The ideal floor must be flat, free of steps and cracks, and nonporous with a paper-smooth surface.

 When the load is floating on air, the friction between the floor and the air bearing is very low.
-With an uneven or inclining floor the load can start moving due to gravitational forces and therefore the flatness must meet certain requirements.
-The overall levelness of the floor is also important when handling heavy loads.
+With an uneven or inclined floor, the load can start moving due to gravitational forces and therefore the flatness must meet certain requirements.
+The overall levelness of the floor becomes more important when handling heavy loads.

 Free of steps

-A good floor is free of steps or cracks in the floor.
-Minor steps and cracks can though be filled and ground or faired in.
+A good floor is free of steps or cracks in the floor, although minor imperfections can be filled and ground or faired in.

 A non-porous, airtight floor surface is needed for an air film to be formed between the floor and air bearings.
-Small joints, cracks and damage in the floor surface can be repaired with a filling material.
+Small joints, cracks and damage can however be repaired with a smooth filling material.

-A welltrowelled hard concrete surface is good enough and can be used if the trowelling has resulted in a lightreflecting paper-smooth finish.
+A power-trowelled dense concrete surface is usually excellent if the trowelling has resulted in a light-reflecting paper-smooth finish.

 For occasional moves a substandard floor can be improved using thin sheet steel or PVC.

-The air supply system is of great importance for air bearing applications.
-Certain requirements should be met referring to air quality, piping material and dimensions as well as supply pressure to ensure correct operation with a minimum of maintenance.
-Occasional moves using rig sets are less prone to errors caused by air supply problems than an air bearing Mover with air powered drive units.
+The air supply pressure and volume are critical for air bearing applications.
+Specific requirements should also be considered regarding air quality, piping material and dimensions to ensure correct operation with a minimum of maintenance.
+Occasional moves using rig sets are less affected by issues caused by air supply problems than an Air Bearing Mover with integral controls and air-powered drive units.